GRay2002/HipsterHub/README.md

 User Profile: Create a personalized user profile to enhance your shopping experience.
 Save your favorite items for future reference, track your order history, and manage your shipping and billing information with ease.

 Favorites: Discover new favorites and revisit old classics by adding items to your list of favorites.

+Admin User: Will be able to manage orders, add products, and view user info.